Parrandas

-Origins and History
+Origins and history

 Testimonies place the Parrandas with structure of events similar to what is today as far as 1875.
 This includes both districts rumba, the plaza works (light and fireworks structures), the fireworks competition and float display.

 By the 19th century the noisy children had developed into people’s rumba with rhythm, music and verses (usually instigating the other district).
 The first instruments used in the rumba were cencerro, bombo, repique, and one special local drum called "atambora".
 Later, tumbadoras were added and in the 1930s trumpets finalized the instrumentation.

-Event activities
+Events

 Even when the entire night is celebrated under a competition mood, the Parranda actually is a friendly display of two districts that separate each northern town in Villa Clara province.

 First event: Around 10:00 pm the district in charge of the first display of the night announces his first rumba with a "palenque"; palenques are fireworks designed in such a way that once airborne they are almost soundless making them "invisible" among the ambient noise, they explode with a huge bang a few meters overtaking by surprise the people gathered in town.
 Immediately after this, the rumba starts with the purpose of "dragging" as many dancers as the people while they sign their polka.
 Once the first district is finished the other one makes its entrance as well.
 This is repeated several times until the next event.

-Second Event: In Remedios city the second event is the lighting of the Plaza works, in the rest of the cities is the Float lighting.
+Second event: In Remedios city the second event is the lighting of the plaza works, in the rest of the cities is the float lighting.
 Floats are huge architectural structures filled with colours, light bulbs and fantasy décor hauled by a tractor.
 They have a theme each year and the characters on them have over the top fantasized outfits.
 In most of the towns these characters should keep still like statues, they are not allowed to move while the float is moving forward and the legend is read to the public, failing to do so will demerit the district.
 In Taguayabon on the contrary while the legend is read the characters perform as in a theatre play.
 But this behaviour is rather new and been consider "un-tasty" and against the classic tradition in the nearby locations.

 Final event: The fireworks.
 When the float’s legend is finished and the structure has reached the end of its travel, which is no more than 40 meters, the pyrotechnics, which have rapidly placed lines as long as three or four blocks of rockets in the streets, use torches and running by the sides of the racks lit them.
 Once single run should use near 20 000 rockets.
 When the regular fireworks are finished the "mortars" are lit as well.
-Mortars are the antithesis of Palenques since this type of firework makes a loud "canon like" sound that announces the end of its district display.
+Mortars are the antithesis of palenques since this type of firework makes a loud "canon like" sound that announces the end of its district display.